Cheltenham College: Student body

+Military tradition

+In the First World War 702 Old Cheltonians (former pupils) were killed in the service of their country, and a further 363 died in World War II.
+Cheltenham is one of only three schools in England to have its own military colours (last presented in 2000 by The Princess Royal).
+(The others are Eton College and the Duke of York's Royal Military School.)

+Combined Cadet Force (CCF)

+Cheltenham College has an affiliate tri-service Combined Cadet Force which has a history dating back to 1862.

+Cheltenham College CCF (Army Section) is attached to the Rifles Regiment, and consequently Army cadets' berets have the Rifles Bugle as their cap badge.

 Sport

 Rugby

-The Rugby club dates back to 1844.
-Cheltenham compete with larger single gender schools.
-The first inter-school rugby football match was played between Rugby School and Cheltenham College, Cheltenham beating Rugby; and the "Cheltenham Rules" were adopted by the Rugby Football Union in 1887.
+The rugby club dates back to 1844.
+Cheltenham competes with larger single gender schools.
+The first inter-school rugby football match was played between Rugby School and Cheltenham College, Cheltenham beating Rugby.
+The "Cheltenham Rules" were adopted by the Rugby Football Union in 1887.
 Cheltenham's rugby XV was undefeated in the 1957, 2008 and 2017 seasons.

-Eddie Butler, former Welsh, Babarian and British Lions International Rugby player, taught French at the school.

-The schools Director of Rugby is former Gloucester Rugby and England Rugby player Olly Morgan.
+Eddie Butler, former Welsh, Barbarian and British Lions international rugby player, taught French at the school.
+The school's director of rugby is former Gloucester Rugby and England rugby player Olly Morgan.

 Rowing

 The Boat Club was founded in 1841.
 The Boat House itself is located at the foot of Tewkesbury Abbey on the banks of the River Severn.
 Key events in the rowing calendar are; Schools' Head of the River Race, The National Schools Regatta and Henley Royal Regatta.
 At the 2013 National School's Head of River, the 1st IV+ came first in their division.